Prof Brad Carter

-Reaching for the stars is something that Brad always intended to do.
-His fascination with science, space and technology started when he was very young, and has only deepened with time as he explored the infinite frontier of space.
+Reaching for the stars is something that Prof Brad Carter always intended to do.
+His fascination with Science, Space and Technology started when he was very young, and has only deepened with time as he explored the infinite frontier of space.

 Born in Brisbane, Australia, Brad was the first in his family to attend university where he realised his dream of becoming a scientist.

 With a PhD in Astrophysics from the University of Queensland firmly under his belt, Brad decided it was time to learn what else was out there.